vedph/gve-doc/model/diplomatic.md

 - `r_t-displaced-span`: a span of base text with format `IDxN` where `ID`=node ID and `N`=count of chars to include, to be used as the RBR instead of the default RBR.
 This works exactly like a displaced hint, but is applied to added text.

 > All these features can be combined.
 Also, in backend all rendition features have their lifespan limited to the version generated by their operation.
 This avoids accumulating them in the output context, ensuring that they are valid only for the immediate output of the operation containing them.

+Additionally, another layer of abstraction can make operation metadata even more efficient.
+Side by side with those abstract, yet still lower-level rendition features, which directly specify position, color, font size, and the like, the symbolic approach also allows for the definition of higher-level features, acting as a shortcut towards multiple lower-level counterparts.

+For instance, consider a real-world example like the numbers later added to some epigrams, to define a collection by specifying their relative order in it.
+Now, in many cases, this number was made in the context of a single session by a single hand, and thus it typically features a similar appearance and position.

+Let us say that in our case the number is written with a smaller text, a brown ink, rotated by about -45 degrees, at the top-left of the epigram, rather offset from it: in this case, we would just have an annotation operation, and users could pick from a list a higher-level feature like `epigram-nr`, entering its number as its value (like `epigram-nr`=`12`), in all the epigrams using the same type of mark.

+Then, an adapter software layer would be used before visualization, translating this single feature into multiple lower-level features defining the hint to show (a note with a textual placeholder, here filled with `12`), its position and offsets, color, rotation, and scale.
+This results in an even more abstract and thus more economic annotation strategy.

+#### Feature Adapter

+The feature adapter is a software service which can be used when hosting the rendition web component in the context of your page, right to provide this translation from higher-level features into the basic rendition features listed above.
+This adapter starts with a set of features, and transforms it into another set of features.
+So, it is completely transparent to the rendition component, and is applied to data which feed it before they are passed to the component itself.

+The feature adapter works in two steps:

+1. **match** the features which must be adapted.
+2. **process** each match.

+Both these steps are configured by the adapter settings.

+The features to be matched are defined by a small DSL with this syntax:

+- 1 or more **clauses**, separated by logical operators: `AND`, `OR`, `AND NOT`, `OR NOT`.
+These follow the standard precedence in boolean algebra: so first NOT, then AND, then OR.
+- **whitespace** separate tokens.
+- clauses can be grouped with **brackets** `()` for precedence.
+- each **clause** has format:
+  1. **name**: the feature name.
+  2. **operator**: the value comparison operator to use.
+This can be:
+     - `=` equals.
+     - `!=` not-equals.
+     - `^=` starts-with.
+     - `$=` ends-with.
+     - `*=` contains.
+     - `?=` matches-wildcards `?` and `*`.
+     - `~` matches-pattern: matches regular expression.
+     - `==` numeric-equals: first cast to numeric value, and if this succeeds compare for equals, else return false.
+     - `<>` numeric-not-equals: first cast to numeric value, and if this succeeds compare for equals, else return false.
+     - `>` numeric-greater-than: first cast to numeric value, and if this succeeds compare for greater-than, else return false.
+     - `<` numeric-less-than: first cast to numeric value, and if this succeeds compare for less-than, else return false.
+     - `>` numeric-greater-than-or-equal: first cast to numeric value, and if this succeeds compare for greater than or equal, else return false.
+     - `<` numeric-less-than-or-equal: first cast to numeric value, and if this succeeds compare for less-than-or-equal, else return false.
+  3. **value**: the value.
+Its content depends on the operator used.
+If the value includes spaces, it is wrapped in `""`.

+>In clause, operator and value can be omitted if all what we want to match is the feature name.

+For instance:

+- `note` matches a feature with name=`note`, whatever its value.
+- `note^=corrected` matches a feature with name=`note` and value starting with `corrected`.
+- `note^=corrected AND (color=red OR color=green)` matches a feature with name=`note` and value starting with `corrected` and either a feature named `color` with value equal to `red` or a feature named `color` with value equal to `green`.

+Additionally, each clause can be wrapped in square brackets when you want to capture its name and value, similar to what happens in a regular expression when capturing groups in the matched text.
+So, `[note^=corrected]` means that we want to capture into a numbered group (1, 2, 3... in the order the captured clauses are specified) the name and value for the matched note feature.
+Then, in the feature replacement stage, we will use this number prefixed by `$` as a placeholder for the captured name or value, e.g.:

+- `$1.name`=captured feature name.
+- `$1.value`=captured feature value.

+To name a group, rather than using the ordinal number, you can specify the name after `[` and before `:`.
+For instance, `[corr:note^=corrected]` captures the matched feature into a group named `corr`.
+So, in this case we would have:

+- `$corr.name`=captured feature name.
+- `$corr.value`=captured feature value.